Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Derivation of SNeIa General Properties

-{\bf (e) The colour temperature during the photospheric phase:} As long as the fireball is optically thick ($\tau\gg 1 $), its continuum spectrum is approximately that of a black body, i.e., $I_\nu\propto \nu^3/(e^{h\,\nu/k\,T}-1)$, where the effective temperature $T$ satisfies the Stefan-Boltzmann law.
-For homologous expansion, the photospheric velocity decreases like $V_{ph}\approx V_{exp}\, (1-2/3\,\tau))$, and the Stefan-Boltzmann law yields an effective temperature
+As long as the fireball is optically thick (${\rm \tau\gg 1} $), its continuum spectrum is approximately that of a black body, and its luminosity is given by the Stefan-Boltzmann law.
+For homologous expansion, the photospheric velocity decreases like ${\rm V_{ph}\approx V\, (1-2/3\,\tau))}$, and the Stefan-Boltzmann law (as long as $\tau \gg 1$) yields an effective photospheric temperature